gypsydave5/gypsydave5.github.io/_posts/2015-10-07-text-processing-with-ruby-review.md

 processing and fuzzy matching using Phrasie and Text are shown off too.

-_I was given a copy of this book to review._

 And that may be the biggest selling point of this book: it's a book I can apply to my work _right away_ - I am literally using the things I've learned at work today.
 Perfect for the beginner Rubyist, or